 - Do you feel your work makes a difference?

 - Do you feel fully utilized in your current role?
 How else might we utilize your talents and interests?

 - How would you describe the engagement level on your team?

 - Do you believe you have the authority to make decisions that impact your work?

 - Do you feel you are proud of the work you do in this job?

-- Do you feel your manager helps you to understand what is expected of you?
+- Do you feel I have helped you to understand what is expected of you?

-- Does your manager provide you with timely and direct feedback?
+- Have you been provided with timely and direct feedback about your job?

 - Where would you like to be in the organization two years from now?
 How can I assist you in getting there?